donabrams/react-style-guide/readme.md

 ## JSX

 Keep indenting consistent for JSX which contains nested elements across multiple lines, no matter how few elements are returned.
-Always use enclosing parens aournd JSX blocks.
+Always use enclosing parens around JSX blocks.
 This helps preserve readability:

 **bad**
 ```